Welcome to one of Norway's greates bicycle routes!

 * How early/late in the season can I cycle Mjølkevegen?

-Mjølkevegen over the Slettefjell pass can be cycled until the snow arrives, but some accommodations and eateries can have have reduced opening hours in weekends only or close completely for the season already before the autumn holidays in the beginning of October.
-Cycling during this season can be very rewarding but also challenging in wet and cold weather.
-If you have not booked a cycling package, please check ahead and make reservations or be prepared to manage on your own.
+Mjølkevegen over the Slettefjell pass can be cycled in the autumn until the snow arrives, but some accommodations and eateries can have have reduced opening hours in weekends only or close completely for the season already before the autumn holidays in the beginning of October.

 * Road standard: What kind of roads does one cycle on?